irrdnet/irrd/docs/users/mirroring.rst

 the :doc:`configuration documentation </admins/configuration>`.

 .. note::
-    If :doc:`RPKI-aware mode </admins/rpki>` is enabled, mirroring is also affected by RPKI validation.
-This is documented in the RPKI integration documentation.
+    If :doc:`object suppression </admins/object-suppression>` is enabled,
+    including RPKI-aware mode, this also affects mirroring.

 Scheduling
 ----------

-All mirroring processes, except answering NRTM queries, are run in a separate thread for each source.
+All mirroring processes, except answering NRTMv3 queries, are run in a separate process for each source.
 The frequencies at which they run can be configured for each source and for importing and exporting separately, but there are default settings.

-A global scheduler runs every 15 seconds, which will start mirror import and/or export processes for every source for which the `import_timer` or `export_timer` has expired.
-On startup, all mirror processes are started, as all their timers are considered expired.
+A global scheduler runs every 3 seconds, which will start mirror import and/or export processes for one source for which the `import_timer` or `export_timer` has expired.
+On startup, all mirror processes are started (at 3 second intervals), as all their timers are considered expired.

 If a previously scheduled process is still running, no new process will be run, until the current run for this source is finished and the timer expires again.
-This means that, for example, when mirroring a source in NRTM mode, `import_timer` can be safely kept low, even though the initial large full import may take some time.
+This means that, for example, when mirroring a source with NRTM mode, ``import_timer`` can be safely kept low, even though the initial large full import may take some time.

 Mirroring services for others (exporting)
 -----------------------------------------

-IRRd can produce periodic exports and generate NRTM responses to support mirroring of authoritative or mirrored data by other users.
+IRRd can produce periodic exports and generate NRTMv3 responses to support mirroring of authoritative or mirrored data by other users.

 Periodic exports of the database can be produced for all sources.
 They consist